The New Bankruptcy

 May 2013, 5th Edition

-Get the strategies, clear-cut answers, and information and you need to figure out whether bankruptcy is the right solution for your debt problems.
+Is bankruptcy right for you?
+It’s tough to know on your own.
+Here, you’ll find clear-cut answers, worksheets and strategies to help you figure out whether bankruptcy is the best solution for your debt problems.
 Find out:

 “Authoritative, comprehensive and packed with helpful advice and useful information, including state-specific details.”-Eric Tyson, Author of Personal Finance For Dummies